katherine-anderson/SPICEcore_Dust_Data_Processing/README.md

 Anderson, Katherine L. (2020). *Atmospheric Dynamics during the Abrupt Climate Change Events of the Last Glacial Period.* Location: Dartmouth College.

+## Data Files
+Input and output data are stored in a separate repository and are accessible at [this link](https://rcweb.dartmouth.edu/homes/f003qyw/).

 ## Code Files
 - *"Complete_SPICEcore_Dust_Processing.py"*
   - **Master data processing script.
 All data processing can be run from this file.**